 We've said it before and we'll say it louder for the people in the back; make extras so you can freeze it!
 Leftover spaghetti sauce thaws quickly, reheats wonderfully, and makes for a quick dinner on those busy weeknights.
 Think about what meal you want to use it in before you parcel it out so you'll have the right amount.
 You'll need more sauce for some meals and less for others.
 (Don't worry, you're about to get some great ideas for those meals!)

 Allow the sauce to cool off before putting it in a freezer baggie.
-Get as much air out as possible before you zip it closed and label with the date, description and amount you froze or what you froze it for.
+Get as much air out as possible before you zip it closed and label with the date, description, and amount you froze or what you froze it for.
 Allow it to freeze flat, then you can stand it up for easy storage in the freezer.

-You can also freeze in glass jars, but you have to leave enough air in the top for the sauce to expand without shattering your glass!
-We don’t like to risk it, which is why we suggest freezing in the baggies.
+You can also freeze in glass jars, but you have to leave enough air at the top for the sauce to expand without shattering your glass!
+We don't like to risk it, which is why we suggest freezing in the baggies.

 WAYS TO USE LEFTOVER SPAGHETTI SAUCE